 Q: What can be composted at Treefort?

-A: Currently we can only collect items that can be composted in typical backyard compost piles which is food only, minus dairy and meat.
+A: Currently we can only collect items that can be composted in typical backyard compost piles which is plant based food only.

 Q: What can be recycled at Treefort?